K-C-DaCosta/fluffl/README.md

 ## why fluffl?
 If you need a *simple* layer/interface that provides audio,graphics, and maybe networking then this is the crate for you.
 Interface-wise its like SDL(you can use literally use* SDL if you select it) but it *doesn't* depend on the `wasm32-unknown-emscripten` target.
 The emscripten target is considered to be **deprecated** and is intended on being phased out last I checked.
-Instead, this crate uses the preferred `wasm32-unkown-unknown` crate for targeting the browser.
+Instead, this crate uses the preferred `wasm32-unkown-unknown` target when building for the browser.

 ## Supported Backends
 - For the web it uses `WEBGL` and `WEBAUDIO`